hidecode221b/Radia_MPW/Mathematica/readme.md

 Eample#3mpw_noc_rtg_nos.nb is based on the rtg instead of png without side magnets.
 The randomized misalignment of magnetization is implemented without symmetrical translation. std = 0 makes ideal magnetization, and std <> 0 results in the misorientation of magnetization in the standard deviation of sdr (%/100) and sdt (degrees) in magnetization amplitude (y direction) and angle (theta), respectively.
 Phi angle is uniformly randomized around the magnetization direction.

 Rev. 20230901
 Eample#3mpw_noc_rtg_nos_for.nb is updated for for-loop in +/-y and +/-z axis with variables side=+/-1 and array=+/-1.
-The separation of each component in the y-axis can also be randomized to evaluate the phase errors.
+The separation of each component in the y-axis can also be randomized to evaluate the magnetization errors.

+Rev. 20240628
+Eample#3mpw_noc_rtg_nos_for.nb is updated for kick map.
+Eample#3ivu_noc_rtg_nos_for.nb is also added for hybried pole optimization at the periodic length of 20 mm.
+Optimization module is revised to change the pole and magnetic lengths at the constant periodic length conditon.